OpenTranslationBible/open-bible/en-GB/59.James/md/james-01.md

 and, after looking at themselves, goes away and immediately forgets what they look like.

 ## James 1:25
-But whoever looks intently into the perfect law that gives freedom, and continues in it—not forgetting what they have heard, but doing it—they will be blessed in what they do.
+But whoever looks intently into the perfect law that gives freedom, and continues in it—not forgetting what they have heard, but doing it—will find blessing in their actions.

 ## James 1:26
-Those who consider themselves religious and yet do not keep a tight rein on their tongues deceive themselves, and their religion is worthless.
+Those who consider themselves religious and yet do not keep a tight rein on their tongues deceive themselves, and their religion is without value.

 ## James 1:27
 Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself unpolluted by the world.